Pan-Finnicism: Origins

 August Ahlqvist, a close coworker of Castrén was of the opinion that the Finns were the perceived superior peoples within the Finno-Ugric family, due to the apparently more present fact of the Finns being more civilized than other Finno-Ugric peoples, however Ahlqvist's attitude had changed following research expeditions to the Volga, East Karelia and Siberia, he had become a suecophile, or at least an admirer of the Scandinavians for their bringing of Christianity and apparent civilization to the Finnish people.
 He changed his views to that of gratefulness towards the Swedes, and viewed the Finns as being privileged rather than explicitly superior.
-Ahlqvist's new opinions were proven controversial, and following a speech where he thanked the Swedes for saving the Finnish nation from the same fate as of that of the Finnic relative ethnic groups in Russia and said that the Finns owed a "debt of gratitude", this speech was antagonized much of the Fennoman millieu.
+Ahlqvist's new opinions were proven controversial, and following a speech where he thanked the Swedes for saving the Finnish nation from the same fate as of that of the Finnic relative ethnic groups in Russia and said that the Finns owed a "debt of gratitude", this speech was antagonized much of the Fennoman milieu.
 Ahlqvist published the Suomen valta poem in 1860, in which Ahlqvist promoted the Greater Finland idea, advocating for the Finnish borders to expand, writing as follows; "Äänisjärvi, Pohjanlahti / Auranrantat, Vienansuu, / there is, Finnish, power / which is no one else's".

 The developments of Pan-Finnicism were popular in Finland to an extent, however in other more literate regions such as Hungary, where ideas about being related to the ancient Scythians and other Turkic ideas about the Hungarian ethnic make-up were being formed due to their cultural isolation, the influence of the Turanian society and the perceived threat of Pan-Slavism which was promoted by the Russian Empire.
 Castrén says about the Hungarian reaction to Pan-Finnic ideas: